-- 2.59 The inclusion of a site within the Local Plan does not remove the requirement for planning permission nor guarantee planning permission.
-Proposals must be in accordance with the site specific policies as well as satisfying the policies within the Core Strategy, the London Plan and relevant material considerations including SPDs, SPGs and national policy/guidance. - 2.60 The requirements identified for each site are not exhaustive.
+- 2.18 The inclusion of a site within the Local Plan does not remove the requirement for planning permission nor guarantee planning permission.
+Proposals must be in accordance with the site specific policies as well as satisfying the policies within the Core Strategy, the London Plan and relevant material considerations including SPDs, SPGs and national policy/guidance. - 2.19 The requirements identified for each site are not exhaustive.
 The site allocations highlight key objectives and requirements specific to the site, rather than repeating policies covered elsewhere.
 The guidance does not set out detailed prescriptions relating to development capacity, exact building heights or infrastructure requirements as these can only be considered once detailed proposals have been submitted through the planning application process.
+Proposals must take account of relevant character studies (see Appendix D Evidence Base) to develop a design response that is appropriate to the context.

-Timescales for delivery are indicative, based on available evidence of the five year time period in which a site is most likely to come forward. - 2.61 Potential applicants should contact the Royal Borough at the earliest stage to discuss submission requirements and initiate the design process appropriately.
+- 2.20 Timescales for delivery are indicative, based on available evidence of the five year time period in which a site is most likely to come forward. - 2.21 Potential applicants should contact the Royal Borough at the earliest stage to discuss submission requirements and initiate the design process appropriately.
 A comprehensive pre-application service is available and should be used for all sites within this document.
-Reference should also be had an at early stage to relevant guidance produced by the Royal Borough, for example the Developer Guide for Flood Risk and Surface Water Management (Appendix B, SFRA Level 1, 2017).
+Reference should also be had an at early stage to relevant guidance produced by the Royal Borough, for example the Developer Guide for Flood Risk and Surface Water Management (Appendix B, SFRA Level I, 2017).